wealthkernel/api-documentation-guides/docs/direct-debits/UI-Guidelines.md

 ---

 # UI Guidelines & Approval
 The content of your customer facing screens for setting up a Direct Debit mandate must be approved as "Payment Services Regulations" compliant.
 This regulation covers the set up of the mandate.
-As such the designs for the UI of screens relating to payments/contributions do not need approval.
+As such the designs for the UI of screens relating to Direct Debit payments do not need approval.

-We would ask that you follow these guidelines as closely as possible to avoid delay in gaining approval and to prevent problems arising when regulators force change.
+We would ask that you follow these guidelines as closely as possible.
+This will help avoid delay in gaining approval and also to prevent problems arising when regulators force change.

 ### Page 1 - Bank Account Capture
 The first page must capture the back account to be used for the mandate.
 See the example below